CSublow/milestone-project-2/README.md

 The wireframes served as the initial inspiration for the project, although the finished project diverges from them on a number of points. dc.js is a versatile and (to my mind) complex library, and this project was a learning exercise perhaps as much as it was an exercise in already acquired skills.
 The differences between the wireframes and the finished project are detailed throughout this readme.

 ## Features
-The website is an SPA data dashboard consisting of a single HTML page, utilising JavaScript to render the charts.
+The website is an SPA data dashboard consisting of a single HTML page, utilising JavaScript to render the charts and jQuery for additional data rendering and DOM manipulation.
 Styling is achieved with CSS using SCSS-syntax pre-processing.
 The data the app works with is in JSON format.

 ### Navbar
 At the top of the app there is a navbar that serves as the main heading for the page.
-Since the app is a SPA, there are no links to other pages.
+Since the app is an SPA, there are no links to other pages.

 Immediately below the navbar, there are some chart icons rendered using the [Font Awesome](https://fontawesome.com/) toolkit.
 These icons are purely aesthetic.